Critical Raw Materials

 The outcomes of the project have provided information and data to inform:

-The type and quantity of equipment that can be collected from a number of different collection/logistics models.
-From this, equipment suitable for reuse has been sold into markets, with equipment suitable for reprocessing identified and Printed Circuit Boards (PCBs) selected for the innovative reprocessing techniques.
+• The type and quantity of equipment that can be collected from a number of different collection/logistics models.
+From this, equipment suitable for reuse was sold into markets, with equipment suitable for reprocessing identified and Printed Circuit Boards (PCBs) selected for the innovative reprocessing techniques.

 The trial was one of a number commissioned by the LIFE funded project Critical Raw Material Closed Loop Recovery delivered through a partnership of WRAP, the KTN, Wuppertal Institute, ERP UK Ltd, and EARN.
 Trials throughout Europe explored commercial opportunities for harvesting CRMs and precious metals from everyday unwanted electronic items.
 The trials aimed to increase the recovery of a range of CRMs by 5% from products including consumer electronics.